Hanyaku-Chan/Collection-js/README.md

 # JSON-Collection

-Collection.js is a Node.JS Library for managing data.
+JSON-Collection is a Node.JS Library for managing data.
 It has been inspired by the Discord.JS Collection.

 ## Installation